dotnet/AspNetDocs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/source-control.md

 Whether or not you use branches or toggles for features, a branching structure like this enables you to flow your code from development into production in an agile and repeatable way.

 This structure also enables you to react quickly to customer feedback.
 If you need to make a quick fix to production, you can also do that efficiently in an agile way.
-You can create a branch off of master or staging, and when it's ready merge it up into master and down into development and feature branches.
+You can create a branch off of *main* or staging, and when it's ready merge it up into *main* and down into development and feature branches.

 ![Hotfix branch](source-control/_static/image2.png)